agupt001/Alltech/README.md

-This Repository is for Alltech Assessments
+This Repository is for Alltech Assessments - Ankit Gupta